varabyte/kobweb/README.md

 > [filing an issue](https://github.com/varabyte/kobweb/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=)
 > and we might wrap the JavaScript class into Kobweb directly and update the Transferables API.

-Despite official limitations, Kobweb actualy offers support for a few additional types for convenience.
+Despite official limitations, Kobweb actually offers support for a few additional types for convenience.
 If it's possible for the object to be unwrapped, have its contents transferred, and then be rebuilt on the other end, we are happy to support such values.

 Typed arrays are a great example.
 They are actually not transferable!
 Only their internal `ArrayBuffer` is.
 However, when you ask Kobweb to transfer, say, an `Int8Array` for you, it will instead transfer its contents for you and